 Who May Marry?

 Age requirements and consent.
-The minimum age for marriage in the Commonwealth of Virginia is sixteen years for both parties; however, if either party is under eighteen years of age, the father and mother, or all legal guardians must give consent to the marriage.
-Consent must be given personally by the parents or legal guardians before the deputy clerk that is issuing the license.
+The minimum age for marriage in the Commonwealth of Virginia is 18 years old.
+Previously, minors could marry with parental consent, but this law has recently changed.
 Special provisions are made in Virginia law to allow marriage for underage parties when a female is pregnant and for situations in which underage applicants have no parent or legal guardian.
 Please contact the clerk's office for more information regarding other requirements for all underage marriages.

 Prohibited marriages include: